de-la-viz/ski_resorts_NA/README.md

 ## Visualization

-The visualization is 100% ggplot2 and was put together with _cowplot_.
+The visualization is done 100% with R _ggplot2_ and was put together with _cowplot_.
 You can buy the poster on [Zazzle](https://www.zazzle.com/north_american_ski_resorts_poster-228561527334652568), or print it yourself!
 _License: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)_

 ![poster](./poster/ski_resort_poster.svg)